 Should I use a potty or not?

-If your child is attending a day care centre and they are supporting the toilet training process, it is unlikely that they will have potties for the children to use and practice on as child care centres are generally built with child size toilets and sinks.
-Educators will usually have a step as well to assist the children to get on and off the toilet but if they are in fact using the toilets only and not potties, the child may become confused as to what the right thing is to do if they are using the potty at home and the toilet at child care.
+If your little one is attending a day care centre and they are supporting the toilet training process, it is unlikely that they will have potties for the children to use and practice on as child care centres are generally built with child size toilets and sinks.
+Educators will usually have a step as well to assist the children to get on and off the toilet but if they are in fact using the toilets only and not potties, the child may become confused as to what the right thing is to do if they are using the potty at home and the toilet at the child care service.

 Summary of Toilet Training Tips